Gunnar Johansson (immunologist)

 Stig Gunnar Olof Johansson (born 1938 in Mora, Sweden), professionally often abbreviated S. G. O. Johansson, is a Swedish immunologist.
 He is credited, along with Ishizaka's team, and Hans Bennich, for the discovery of immunoglobulin E (IgE), a kind of antibody or immunoglobulin that mediates immunity to parasites and also has an essential role in type I hypersensitivity and allergic diseases.
 Their joint paper was published in April 1969.

 Johansson received a PhD in 1968.
 Later in 1968, he finished his remaining courses in medical school and earned his medical degree.
 In 1969, he became a docent in immunology.
 In 1980, Johansson became a professor in clinical immunology at Karolinska Institute.
+He was president för European Academy of Allergy and Clinical Immunology, editor of Allergy, and president of World Allergy Organization.